-Collection: Snake Plant
+Collection: Snake Plants

 While Sansevieria sounds fancy it’s the common names that makes them seem like they have always been a part of your family.
 More popularly referred to as the snake plant, mother-in-law’s tongue, and more, they are not one of the easiest but the easiest plant to care for.